shoeffner/mthesis/src/state_of_the_art.md

 [iMotions](https://imotions.com), which offers software for gaze tracking but also for +EEG, +ECG, and other biometrics.
-Companies like the [Institut für Wahrnehmungsforschung](http://institut-fw.de) offer to conduct gaze tracking studies, they specialized on marketing and advertisment.
+Companies like the [Institut für Wahrnehmungsforschung](http://institut-fw.de) offer to conduct gaze tracking studies, they specialized in marketing and advertisement.

-A modern +saas approach is done by [Eyezag](https://eyezag.com), which offers a service to perform gaze tracking for websites using only user webcams.
+A modern +saas approach is done by [Eyezag](https://eyezag.com), which offers a service to perform gaze tracking for websites, only using user webcams.
 Similarly the platforms [EyesDecide](https://eyesdecide.com) and the related [xLabs](https://xlabsgaze.com) offer browser integrations to record, replay and analyze user gazing behavior on websites by employing webcams.